ropensci/roweb3/content/blog/2022-12-15-dynamite-r-package/index.md

 newdata$x[81:100] <- NA
 ```

-I then input this new data to the `predict` method and define that I want predictions of means instead of new observations by using `type = "mean"` (new observations are still simulated behind the scenes in order to move forward in time):
+I then input this new data to the [`predict()`](https://docs.ropensci.org/dynamite/reference/predict.dynamitefit.html) method and define that I want posterior samples of expected values instead of new observations by using `type = "mean"` (new observations are still simulated behind the scenes in order to move forward in time):
 ```r
 pred <- predict(fit, newdata = newdata, type = "mean") |>
   filter(time > 80)